1.9K Reviews | 4.7 Star Rating | 20+ years of experience | 72k+ Patients Treated

 Allergy Testing

-Skin prick or blood tests identify specific food or environmental allergens that may be triggering your symptoms.
+Skin prick or blood tests detect certain food or environmental allergens which are possibly causing your symptoms.

 Esophageal pH Monitoring

-24-hour pH monitoring rules out acid reflux as the primary cause of your discomfort and helps differentiate GERD from EoE.
+The use of 24-hour pH is able to help eliminate acid reflux as the most dominant cause of your discomfort and aides in distinguishing between GERD and EoE.

 Advanced Motility Studies (if needed)